sagemath/sage/src/doc/en/thematic_tutorials/sandpile.rst

 **is_alive(cycle=False)**

-Is the divisor stabilizable?
+Return whether the divisor is stabilizable.
 In other words, will the divisor stabilize under repeated firings of all unstable vertices?
 Optionally returns the resulting cycle.